jrasmusson/swift-arcade/Spotify/SpotifySDK/README.md

 ![](images/0.png)

-Our app is going to have a Spotify library in it that will handle
+Our app is going to have a Spotify library that will talk to the Spotify backend (and check that you have a valid developer app).
+As well as talk to the Spotify app already installed on your iPhone, and ensure you are authorized and handle login.

+When the app starts up, the Spotify library is going to call Spotify and secure an access token.
+This token is what let's your app talk to Spotify and get information about what you are currently playing.

+Once the access token is secured, your app can make queries.
+It can get the current player state, pause/play, and do a host of others things to basically remote control what's going on in Spotify and then reflect that in your app.

+So that's how it works at a high-level.
+Let's start by building the app.

 ## Register a Developer App